 My work is rooted in my history of growing up on a farm, with a family who valued

 and practiced domestic arts: sewing, knitting, painting, embroidery, cooking, decorating.
-My artwork comes out of a will to beauty; and an interest in engaging viewers, and my surroundings.
+It a comes out of a will to beauty; and an interest in engaging viewers, and my surroundings.

-I often use domestic and found objects in my paintings, photographs, and sculptures.
-For example, I used bowls, sieves, funnels, and other domestic items as molds for paper pulp bead chains.
-Seeking more durable materials, I started working with ceramics, and made a 4’ long necklace.
-I referred to knitting patterns, and used metal heating elements, and pie plates to make paintings, and studies.
+I often use domestic and found objects to make paintings, photographs, and sculptures.
+For example, I used bowls, sieves, funnels, and other domestic items as molds for large scale paper pulp lengths of 'beads'.
+Seeking more durable materials, I started working with ceramics, and make 4-5' long strands of bead necklaces as wall hangings.
+I referred to knitting patterns, and used metal heating elements, and pie plates to make paintings.
 I used natural forms to make models for architectural follies, and designed a tool shed for a community garden.
 My photograms use coffee filter baskets, campfire toasters, chicken feeders, rug beaters, pie plates, stove parts, etc. as templates to create imagery